 There are many routes for young people following compulsory education, and not all of these include an academic career at university.

-As employees of an organisation, apprentices earn a wage and work alongside experienced staff to gain job-specific skills.
+Employers work hard to design apprenticeships to give you all the skills you need to do your job.
+As an employee of an organisation, apprentices earn a wage and work alongside experienced staff to gain job-specific skills.
 Apprentices also receive training (usually on a day-release basis) to work towards nationally recognised qualifications.
 Students from the age of 16 years old can complete an apprenticeship; there are many industries and sectors to choose from.

 - Work alongside experienced staff.